cloudnative-pg/cloudnative-pg/docs/src/backup.md

     represents the starting point from which to begin a recovery operation, including PITR.
 Similarly to what happens with [`pg_basebackup`](https://www.postgresql.org/docs/current/app-pgbasebackup.html),
-    when backing up from a standby we do not force a switch of the WAL on the primary.
+    when backing up from an online standby we do not force a switch of the WAL on the primary.
 This might produce unexpected results in the short term (before `archive_timeout` kicks in) in deployments with low write activity.